guenthertom/stata-crashcourse/units/unit03_setup_environment/README.md

 # Unit 3 – Setting up Stata

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
-You'll see how Stata combines the flexibility of spreadsheet tools with the power of reproducible syntax-based workflows.
+This unit introduces do-files and essential coding practices in Stata, including running scripts, commenting, setting paths, and managing the working environment.

 ## 📄 Slides

-Read the [slides for this unit](slides03.pdf) before watching the video.
+Read the [slides for this unit](unit03_slides.pdf) before watching the video.

 <br><br>